AdobeDocs/campaign-web.en/help/v8/query/expression-editor.md

 ---
 # Edit expressions {#expression}

 Editing an expression involves manually entering conditions to form a rule.
-This mode allows you to use advanced functions, whichlet you manipulate the values used to carry out specific queries such as manipulating dates, strings, numerical fields, sorting, etc.
+This mode allows you to use advanced functions, which let you manipulate the values used to carry out specific queries such as manipulating dates, strings, numerical fields, sorting, etc.

 >[!IMPORTANT]
 >